jdoleary/Spellmasons/docs/TasksCurrent.md

 ## This weeks goals:
 - left off, run `npm run tsc` and fix compile errors
-- make readyState belong to underworld instead of global
-        // readyState.underworld

 - WHAT IF UNDERWORLD OWNS THE PIE CONNECTION and for clients underworld never changes even on load, it just modifies the underworld data
-- underworld should own readystate too
 - Fix: Move player so it doesn't use stamina because IT MUST bring them to a synced location if their position somehow get's out of sync
 - bug: player 2 doesn't get cards
     - C:\git\Golems\headless-server-build\src\entity\Unit.js:847